Devops-b1/on-cdec-b13-terraform/Readme.md

 WHAT WHY HOW?

 Linux - Command, Syntax, example
-- How to check conf
+- How to check configuration?